Ithilien/documentation/README.md

  1. Connect it up to the A0 socket
  1. Open the Sensor example in the Arduino IDE (File -> Sketchbook -> EdisonIntroExamples -> 02.
 Sensor -> Sensor).
  1. As you'll see in the `loop` function, this uses `analogRead` to read in the value of the sensor and then prints it out to the serial port.
 The values will range from 0 to 1023, with 0 corresponding to 0V and 1023 to 5V.
 Upload the sketch to your Edison.
  1. Now open the serial monitor in the Arduino IDE - the little magnifying glass icon in the top right corner.
 This will open a new window and start printing out a stream of numbers as the Edison takes readings and reports them.
+If you aren't getting any messages, be sure you have the proper serial port selected (Tools -> Port) and have the serial settings (pull down menus in the lower right of the monitor window) set to '9600 baud' and 'No line ending'.
  1. Twisting the control on the rotary angle sensor (or potentiometer, as they're known in electronics circles) and you'll see the value changing.

 > <strong>Extra credit:</strong> Try plugging in the other sensors and see what range of numbers they report.